danielcranney/profileme-dev/README.md

 ## Tech Stack

-This project was built with NextJS (built on React) and TailwindCSS, and is client-only (with no backend).
+This project was built with:
+- NextJS
+- TailwindCSS

 ## Installation

-ProfileMe has a very simple, two-step installation process.
+ProfileMe.dev has a very simple, two-step installation process.

 **1. Install dependencies**